honzee/RNAseqCNV/README.md

 ```

 ## Input
 The package uses expression level and SNV information to estimate CNV of chromosomes and chromosomal arms.
+Each samples must have two input files.
+1. An output of HTSeq or similar read counting software, with the output having two columns: one with ensembl gene names and the second column with count number.
+2. .snv file.
+An SNV file can be acquired by running GATK pipeline to get .vcf file. .vcf file can be subsequntly converted into .snv with perl script included in the package: "/path_to/library/RNAseqCNVapp/inst/vcf_to_snv.pl.txt"

 To run the shiny application or the wrapper for generating figures, **config file** and **metadata file** is needed.

 ### Metadata